 For older homeowners, there’s often a lot of money tied up in the value of their property.
-Taking out an equity release plan could be the way to tap into that – without selling up and moving home.
-If you own a property worth at least £70,000 and are aged 55 or over, the option is there for you.
+Taking out an equity release plan could be the way to tap into that.
+If you own a property worth at least £70,000 and are aged 55 or over, the option could be there for you.

-A lifetime mortgage, the most popular form of equity release, is a loan that’s secured against the value of your home.
+A lifetime mortgage is one type of equity release which is a loan that’s secured against the value of your home.
 With a lifetime mortgage there are typically no monthly repayments to make as the loan, plus roll up interest, is repaid when the plan comes to an end.
-Typically that's when you or the last remaining borrower passes away, or moves into long-term residential care.
+Typically that's through the sale of your property when you or the last remaining borrower passes away, or moves into long-term residential care.

 You can download our free guide to learn more about how equity release plans work.

-By choosing The Equity Release Experts, you can compare an extensive range of equity release plans from different providers.
-Here’s what you might find when you do:
+By choosing The Equity Release Experts, we will compare an extensive range of equity release plans from different providers across the market.
+We offer:

 At The Equity Release Experts, we treat everyone as an individual.
 It means we understand that your needs are different to someone else’s.
 And that allows us to tailor your plan so that it works for you and helps you make the most of the value in your home.